Inspiring Friendship Through Friendship Poems

 For a friendly visit.

 This poem by Robert Frost is another short friendship poem with ten lines.
-Instead of expounding on the depths and joys of friendship, Frost reflects on the practical value of allowing time for conversation with friends, even in the middle of a busy workday.
+Instead of expounding on the depths and joys of friendship, Frost reflects on the practical value of allowing time for friendly conversation with friends, even in the middle of a busy workday.

-On the diversity of friendships
+On the bond and diversity of friendships

 If I were to live my life